Azure/azure-quickstart-templates/201-aks/GettingStarted-kubs.md

 #### Using the portal

-On the portal, open your Resource Group, if you want to remove the **AKS Cluster** , you can just click on the [Delete] Button.
+On the portal, open your Resource Group, open the **AKS Cluster** and click on the [Delete] Button.

 ![Screen](./images/off.png)

-Alternatively you can delete the Resource Group, clicking on [Delete Resource Group] buttton.
+Alternatively, you can delete the Resource Group, clicking on [Delete Resource Group] button at the Resource Group Blade.

 ![Screen](./images/off2.png)